zanderarnao/Letterboxd-Reviews/letterboxd.md

 and share my thoughts further.
 It is clear to me now that those movies tend to be ones that I like.

-### A Word Frequency and Sentiment Analysis of Zander’s Letterboxd Reviews
+### A Word Frequency and Sentiment Analysis of My Letterboxd Reviews

 ------------------------------------------------------------------------